 4. Merch

 Sarah Andersen’s doodles caught the attention of Tumblr users back in 2011.
 Since then, she’s built those drawings into a comic book empire called Sarah’s Scribbles.
-Eventually, merch made sense for her brand, and she launched a line of tees, plushies, mugs, and prints alongside her comics.
+Eventually, merch made sense for her brand, and she launched a product line of tees, plushies, mugs, and prints alongside her comics.

 Tips for getting started